Skip to content

 You may upgrade your order at any time by visiting your private TickReport™ link, which is emailed to you after you complete your order.

-Please note that if you upgrade after we have received your tick, additional fees will apply
+Please note that if you upgrade after we have received your tick, additional fees may apply

 Need a tick test?